 Susan Harris-Broomfield began her career with Nebraska Extension in August of 2016 as an Educator in Rural Health, Wellness, and Safety in Kearney and Franklin counties.
-She obtained a Bachelor of Science degree in Family & Consumer Sciences in Business at University of Nebraska - Kearney and a Master of Liberal Studies degree in Health & Human Performance - Gerontology at Fort Hays State University.
-Current program specialties involve all-terrain vehicle safety and sleep deprivation education.
+She obtained a Bachelor of Science degree in Family & Consumer Sciences in Business and a Master of Liberal Studies degree in Health & Human Performance - Gerontology.
+Current program specialties involve stress and mental wellness education, sleep deprivation education, and all-terrain vehicle safety awareness.

 MLS, Fort Hays State University, 2015